-Candidates for Southern Midcoast senate seat outline priorities
+Candidates for Southern Midcoast Senate seat outline priorities

 What are your most pressing concerns for the district?

 Our state and community are facing a diverse set of challenges and opportunities.
 A major one for me is the lack of affordable and safe housing.
 Associated with that is the heavy property tax burden shouldered by homeowners.
-As a small business owner I see every day the rising costs and difficulties we all face.
+As a small business owner, I see every day the rising costs and difficulties we all face.
 I see the same for our employees.
 Another top issue is the lack of affordable quality child care.
 We need to do more to help make Maine an affordable and equitable place for everyone who wants to be able to live and thrive here.
 We have much work to do on preserving our working waterfronts and maintaining a healthy ecosystem for those who are working the waters and our lands.
-We are facing ever increasing intensity of storm systems and environmental challenges such as PFAS-contaminated farmland, and closer to home the horrible [toxic foam] spill at Brunswick Landing.
-We must continue our collaboration between public, government, private owners, and scientists to make long range plans to deal threats posed by climate change.
+We are facing ever-increasing intensity of storm systems and environmental challenges such as PFAS-contaminated farmland and, closer to home, the horrible [toxic foam] spill at Brunswick Landing.
+We must continue our collaboration between public, government, private owners and scientists to make long-range plans to deal with threats posed by climate change.

 If elected, how would you address those challenges?